yecril71pl/cpp-docs.pl-pl/docs/mfc/reference/coleipframewndex-class.md

 ### <a name="remarks"></a>Uwagi

-##  <a name="getmenubar"></a>  COleIPFrameWndEx::GetMenuBar
+##  <a name="getmenubar"></a>COleIPFrameWndEx:: getmenubar

-Zwraca wskaźnik do obiekt paska menu, które są dołączone do ramki okna.
+Zwraca wskaźnik do obiektu paska menu dołączonego do okna ramki.

 ```
 const CMFCMenuBar* GetMenuBar() const;